csquare-d/k8s-training/Exercises/Attack Scenario.md

 <details>
 <summary>Hint 1</summary>

 From a privileged pod with host access, you can access node-level credentials.
-Where does kubelet store its configuration?
+Where does the Kubernetes control plane store its credentials?

 </details>